 Marketplace Description Authorises the charge to the customer Authorises the delivery of goods to the customer Sets T&C's for the transaction Asos ASOS is a global fashion marketplace for 20-somethings.
 They sell branded and self-brand products online, delivering from fulfilment centres in the UK, US, Europe and China to almost every country in the world.
 Yes Yes Yes Amazon Amazon is an online marketplace that enables third-party sellers to sell products on a fixed-price online marketplace alongside Amazon's regular offerings to customers all over the world.
 Under the Fulfillment by Amazon service, Amazon handles shipping and customer service for certain products.
-Yes Yes - with fulfilled by Amazon Yes еВау eBay is an online marketplace for buyers and sellers to purchase and sell goods and services.
-Buyers can purchase directly from the platform using PayPal or other payment options and receive the goods direct from the supplier.
+Yes Yes - with fulfilled by Amazon Yes eBay eBay is an online marketplace for buyers and sellers to purchase and sell goods and services.
+Buyers can purchase directly from the platform using PayPal other payment options and receive the goods direct from the supplier.
 Yes - If through PayPal No Yes TradeMe TradeMe is an online marketplace for buyers and sellers to buy and sell goods and services.
-Buyers can purchase directly from the platform using Ping or other payment options and receive the goods direct from the supplier Yes If through Ping No Yes Facebook Facebook is an online marketplace that allows users to buy and sell goods of services to other people in their area.
-Delivery and payment is organised directly between the buyer and seller.
+Buyers can purchase directly from the platform using Ping or other payment options and receive the goods direct from the supplier.
+Yes If through Ping No Yes Facebook Facebook is an online marketplace that allows users to buy and sell goods (services to other people in their area.
+Delivery and payment is organised directly, between the buyer and seller.
 No No Yes

-Issue/Proposal Our submission Include a provision allowing the Commissioner of Inland Revenue to exercise a discretion where marketplaces have a compelling case not to comply with the requirements. exercise that discretion in relation to all or any part of the marketplace or supplier's operations.
-We would support the Commissioner being able to issue class exemptions, to reduce administrative load.
-In practice, similar compliance issues are likely to arise in respect of multiple marketplaces and suppliers.
-OFFIC. s9(2)(b)(ii) In terms of the spectrum of marketplaces, we think it would be unusual for the Commissioner to exempt marketplaces that behave like suppliers and have a high level of involvement throughout the purchase and goods delivery process (like ASOS and Amazon).
+Issue/Proposal Our submission Include a provision allowing the Commissioner of Inland exercise that discretion in relation to all or any part of the Revenue to exercise a discretion marketplace or supplier's operations.
+We would support the where marketplaces have a Commissioner being able to issue class exemptions, to reduce compelling case not to comply administrative load.
+In practice, similar compliance issues are with the requirements. likely to arise in respect of multiple marketplaces and suppliers. s9(2)(b)(ii) In terms of the experiment of mentioning on think it would be In terms of the spectrum of marketplaces, we think it would be unusual for the Commissioner to exempt marketplaces that behave like suppliers and have a high level of involvement throughout the purchase and goods delivery process (like ASOS and Amazon).
 Exemptions would be more common for marketplaces which usually have low to medium involvement in a customer's purchase (like ebay and Facebook).
-Approved marketplace construct In addition, we recommend that an approved marketplace regime be included in the Act, such that following successful application
+Approved marketplace construct Approved marketplace construct In addition, we recommend that an approved marketplace regime be included in the Act, such that following successful application be included in the Act, such that following successful application